 brighton’s first permanent food hall opens

-Last summer we had Shelter Hall Raw and now, just as the UK prepares to open up again, Brighton’s first food hall has lost the ‘raw’ and is emerging perfectly cooked on Monday, 26th April.
+Last summer we had Shelter Hall Raw and now, Brighton’s first food hall has lost the ‘raw’ and emerged perfectly cooked on Monday, 26th April.

 The pop-up version of the seafront food hall opened last July and gave us a great taste of what was to come with a hot line-up of some of the city’s favourite local food traders, and a buzzy festival-like vibe.